-Moratorium Period (Holiday period): The conditions of education loans sanctioned by banks specify that the loan shall be repaid by the borrower after completion of course period plus holiday period/moratorium period.
-The repayment starts after a ‘moratorium period’ or ‘repayment holiday’, that is, one year after the completion of course period or six months after getting a job, whichever is earlier.
-The above condition for education loan provided by the banks is uniform in all Public Sector Banks/ Scheduled Commercial Banks and Urban co-operative banks.
+Moratorium Period (Holiday period): The conditions of education loans sanctioned by banks specify that the loan shall be repaid by the borrower after completion of the course period plus holiday period/moratorium period.
+The repayment starts after a ‘moratorium period’ or ‘repayment holiday’, that is, one year after the completion of the course period or six months after getting a job, whichever is earlier.
+The above condition for education loans provided by the banks is uniform in all Public Sector Banks/ Scheduled Commercial Banks and Urban co-operative banks.

-The amount of Subsidy: The students belonging to minority communities are eligible for subsidies, who have secured admission abroad for pursuing Post-Graduate Diploma, Masters, M.Phil and Ph.D level etc.The amount of subsidy is equivalent to 100% of interest charged to the loan account during the entire period of the moratorium. it is important to note that the Ministry of Minority Affairs (MoMA) would release subsidy component of the educational loan availed by minority students from the banks only for the loan amount up to Rupees Twenty Lakh under the scheme.
+The amount of Subsidy: The students belonging to minority communities are eligible for subsidies, who have secured admission abroad for pursuing Post-Graduate Diploma, Masters, M.Phil and Ph.D. level, etc.The amount of subsidy is equivalent to 100% of interest charged to the loan account during the entire period of the moratorium. it is important to note that the Ministry of Minority Affairs (MoMA) would release subsidy component of the educational loan availed by minority students from the banks only for the loan amount up to Rupees Twenty Lakh under the scheme.

-Minority Communities: The Students who belong to Muslims, Christians, Sikhs, Buddhists, Jains, and Parsis are considered as students belonging to minority communities.
+Minority Communities: Students who belong to Muslims, Christians, Sikhs, Buddhists, Jains, and Parsis are considered as students belonging to minority communities.

-Definition of meritorious students: There is no question of “Meritorious” element in the Padho-Pardesh scheme.
+Definition of meritorious students: There is no question of the “Meritorious” element in the Padho-Pardesh scheme.
 The student who secured admission abroad is considered as meritorious under the scheme.